learnwithabi/learnwithabi/README.md

 ## 🌟 About Me

-I'm a **Data leader** with **17+ years** practicing AI/MLData engineering and could computing.
+I'm a **Data leader** with **17+ years** practicing AI/ML Data engineering and could computing.
 I lead the and run the following Developer commiuity acroess INDIA

 **AWS Bangalore Community**
 **DATAOPS Community**